-Javier didn’t second guess his good fortune.
+I didn’t second guess my good fortune.
 Who would?
 For a lot of people the idea of eating anything and losing weight is a dream come true.
-It wasn’t until Javier had to see a doctor for a foot injury that he discovered anything was wrong.
+It wasn’t until I had to see a doctor for a foot injury that I discovered something was wrong.

 "I went in and the doctor said, ‘your blood pressure is really high.'
 He ran some tests and that's when we found out I had an overactive thyroid, which is why I was losing so much weight so quickly."

-The doctors treated his condition with radioactive iodine to help the thyroid shrink to a normal size.
+The doctors treated my condition with radioactive iodine to help the thyroid shrink to normal size.

 "What ended up happening though was it worked too well and my thyroid shrunk too small.
 So that is what sort of led to the downfall of eating whatever I want and having no consequences.
 It then sort of transformed into anything I ate I would gain weight."

-Almost overnight, Javier’s rare weight loss advantage was reversed.
-After years of eating freedom without consequence, finding himself unusually susceptible to weight gain was a rude awakening.
+Almost overnight, my rare weight loss advantage was reversed.
+After years of eating freedom without consequence, finding myself unusually susceptible to weight gain was a rude awakening.